 - Supercare Pharmacies are open 24 hours a day, seven days a week.

-- Supercare Pharmacies provide an evening nursing service between 6 pm and 10 pm for minor illness and injuries.
+- Supercare Pharmacies also include a private consulting room with a free nursing service between 6 pm and 10 pm every day for minor illness and injuries.

-- Twelve Supercare Pharmacies are open across Victoria.
-Eight more Supercare Pharmacies will open by mid-2018.
+- Twelve Supercare Pharmacies are open across Victoria and eight more will open by mid-2018.

 - The Victorian Government is supporting existing local pharmacies and nursing services to provide these extra services.